indraai/vedicthreefoldalgorithm.com/training/index.md

 layout: default
 title: Training
 tagline: The official instructions on how-to properly use the algorithm.
+quote: Indra, with all the Devas promote our wealth-bestowing offering, thou highly-lauded Lord of men.
 image: /assets/img/page-training.png
 color: var(--color-white)
 date: March 30, 2024